The Relationship Between Your Thyroid and Vitamin B12 Status

 Cyanocobalamin requires activation by the body and is not as readily available as the other forms listed above.

-Believe it or not, what type of formulation of B12 you take can make a big difference so don't neglect this.
+Believe it or not, what type of formulation of B12 you take can make a big difference so do not neglect this step!

-Unfortunately, the more activated forms of B12 tend to be more expensive but they are worth the extra money.
+The more activated and bioavailable forms of vitamin B12 tend to be more expensive but they are worth the extra money, especially for thyroid patients.

 Oral B12 vs Sublingual B12 vs B12 Injections